McDonaldAndrew-ETSU/McDonaldAndrew-ETSU/README.md

-- 👋 Hi, I’m Andrew, I've graduated in **December, 2025 with my MS in Artificial Intelligence and Machine Learning**.
-I also have a Bachelor's in Computing.
+- 👋 Hi, I’m Andrew.
+I achieved my **MS in Artificial Intelligence and Machine Learning** in Dec., 2025 (as well as a Bachelor's in Computing in May, 2024!).
 Now I dedicate full time to Deep Learning Research!
 - How to contact me:
    Linkdin: https://www.linkedin.com/in/andrew-mcdonald-354b32228